-Prostate Gland: A gland situated at the base of the male urethra and secretes a fluid
+Prostate Gland: A gland situated at the base of the male urethra and secretes a fluid that liquefies the semen.

-Psychological: Of, affecting, or arising in the mind; related to the mental and emotional
+Psychological: Of, affecting, or arising in the mind; related to the mental and emotional state of a person.

 Puberty: Transitional biological stage marking the end of childhood and the start of adolescence; the period of time during which the body matures and achieves reproductive capacity; usually between 10 - 16 years, sometimes earlier or later in some people.